Vargasavour Recipes

 They make a perfect appetizer or snack, especially when using leftover mashed potatoes.
 With their crispy shell and soft, creamy center, these potato croquettes disappear fast, and yes, they're even good cold from the fridge.
 Whether served with roasted chicken or saved for lunch the next day, these croquettes never feel like leftovers; they always feel like a treat.

-• Great for Prepping Ahead: You can chill or freeze them and fry later for a no-stress side dish.
+• Great for Prepping Ahead: You can chill or freeze the croquettes and fry them later for a stress-free side dish.

 • Potatoes & Seasoning: I always start with starchy potatoes like russets; they mash into a smooth, creamy base.
-I season them twice with salt: once in the boiling water and again in the mash for that perfect flavor balance.
+I season them twice with salt, once in the boiling water and again in the mash, for balanced flavor all the way through.

 • Butter, Black Pepper & Nutmeg: A little butter melts right into the mash, making it velvety and rich.
 I add just enough black pepper for gentle warmth and a pinch of nutmeg for that cozy, Mediterranean-style touch I love.